Chiltern Hills: Landscape and land use

 Enclosed fields account for almost 66% of the "Area of Outstanding Natural Beauty" (AONB) area.
-The next most important, and archetypal, landscape form is woodland, covering 21% of the Chiltern Hills, which is thus one of the most heavily wooded areas in England.
+The next most important, and archetypal, landscape form is woodland, covering 21% of the Chilterns, which is thus one of the most heavily wooded areas in England.
 Built-up areas (settlements and industry) make up over 5% of the land area; parks and gardens nearly 4%, open land (commons, heaths and downland) is 2%, and the remaining 2% includes a variety of uses, including communications, military, open land, recreation, utilities and water.

 Rivers

-The Chiltern Hills are almost entirely located within the River Thames drainage basin, and also drain towards several major Thames tributaries, most notably the Lea, which rises in the eastern Chiltern Hills, the Colne to the south, and the Thame to the north and west.
-Other rivers arising near the Chiltern Hills include the Mimram, the Ver, the Gade, the Bulbourne, the Chess, the Misbourne and the Wye.
+The Chilterns are almost entirely located within the River Thames drainage basin, and also drain towards several major Thames tributaries, most notably the Lea, which rises in the eastern Chilterns, the Colne to the south, and the Thame to the north and west.
+Other rivers arising near the Chilterns include the Mimram, the Ver, the Gade, the Bulbourne, the Chess, the Misbourne and the Wye.
 These are classified as chalk streams, although the Lea is degraded by water from road drains and sewage treatment works.
-The Thames flows through a gap between the Berkshire Downs and the Chiltern Hills.
+The Thames flows through a gap between the Berkshire Downs and the Chilterns.
 Portions around Leighton Buzzard and Hitchin are drained by the Ouzel, the Flit and the Hiz, all of which ultimately flow into the River Great Ouse (the last two via the Ivel).

 Transport

-Several transport routes pass through the Chiltern Hills in natural or man-made corridors.
-There are also over 2000 km of public footpaths in the Chiltern Hills, including long-distance trackways such as the Icknield Way and The Ridgeway.
-The M40 motorway passes through the Chiltern Hills in Buckinghamshire and Oxfordshire sections with a deep cutting through the Stokenchurch Gap.
+Several transport routes pass through the Chilterns in natural or human-made corridors.
+There are also over 2000 km of public footpaths in the Chilterns, including long-distance trackways such as the Icknield Way and The Ridgeway.
+The M40 motorway passes through the Chilterns in Buckinghamshire and Oxfordshire sections with a deep cutting through the Stokenchurch Gap.
 The M1 motorway crosses the Bedfordshire section near Luton.
 Other major roads include the A41 and the A413.

 The Chiltern Main Line Railway via High Wycombe and Princes Risborough, the London to Aylesbury Line via Amersham, the West Coast Main Line via Berkhamsted, and the Midland Main Line all run through the Chiltern Hills.
-The Great Western Main Line and its branches such as the Henley and Marlow branch lines link the southern side of the Chiltern Hills with London Paddington.
+The Great Western Main Line and its branches such as the Henley and Marlow branch lines link the southern side of the Chilterns with London Paddington.
 The Chinnor and Princes Risborough Railway is a preserved line.

-High Speed 2 (HS2) will pass underneath the Chiltern Hills in the Chiltern tunnel.
+High Speed 2 (HS2) will pass underneath the Chilterns in the Chiltern tunnel.
 This tunnel, the longest under construction on the HS2 route, will be 16 km in length.
-The Conservation Board has made clear it was opposed to the routing of HS2 through the Chiltern Hills AONB.
+The Conservation Board has made clear it was opposed to the routing of HS2 through the Chilterns AONB.

 Bus services are provided by Arriva Shires & Essex and Carousel Buses.
-Air corridors from Luton Airport pass over the Chiltern Hills.
+Air corridors from Luton Airport pass over the Chilterns.

 Apart from the River Thames, there are no navigable rivers.
-The Grand Union Canal passes through the Chiltern Hills between Berkhamsted and Marsworth following the course of the Gade and Bulbourne.
-Also, after crossing a watershed, the Ouzel is partly in the Chiltern Hills.
+The Grand Union Canal passes through the Chilterns between Berkhamsted and Marsworth following the course of the Gade and Bulbourne.
+Also, after crossing a watershed, the Ouzel is partly in the Chilterns.